 Sometimes, company executives just need to see the success other businesses have enjoyed with content to get on board the content marketing train themselves.
 Here are seven content marketing case studies you can take to your C-suite to help you sell them on adding content marketing to your department’s budget.

-If you’re a tech company, marketing to millennials and Gen Xers is a must.
+If you’re a tech company, marketing to millennials and Gen Zers is a must.
 Lenovo’s “Goodweird” content campaign leveraged those generations’ love of all things indie to set its brand apart.
-Content that showcased diversity, quirkiness, and taking the road less traveled, Jamie Maddison points out, led to success among these coveted demographics.
+Content that showcased diversity, quirkiness, and taking the road less traveled, Jessica Gioglio points out, led to success among these coveted demographics.

 The world’s dominant force in customer relationship management isn’t without its challenges, according to Ritu Jhajharia.
 Before Salesforce transformed its content strategy, it struggled to maintain a steady traffic flow and convert visitors into leads.
 Like many B2B companies, it needed to loosen its collar.
 Today’s B2B customers demand the same kinds of emotionally immersive experiences that B2C customers take for granted.